 These ‘therapeutic metaphors’ can be dropped into everyday conversation and each person will draw their own meaning from them.
 For some, they will take it literally, and think about their posture, for others it will be about considering things from a different perspective, such as that by considering different perspectives they can influence their own circumstances.

-Although suggestion work is a fundamental aspect of hypnotherapy (closely followed by use of metaphors), most professional, effective hypnotherapists tend to have a good working knowledge of a broader range of hypno-psychotherapeutic approaches.
-‘Behavioral hypnotherapy’ approaches aim to identify and change repeated unhelpful behaviors, considering ‘what, where and how’ the client does what they do.
-These behaviors are often in the form of established habits and responses, both where the individual is consciously aware (such as sitting in a poor posture working on a laptop whilst on the sofa), and where they are not consciously aware (such as thumb sucking or nail biting).
+Other Therapy Approaches Although suggestion work is a fundamental aspect of hypnotherapy (closely followed by the use of metaphors), most professional, effective hypnotherapists tend to have a good working knowledge of a broader range of Hypno-psychotherapeutic approaches.
+‘Behavioral hypnotherapy’ approaches aim to identify and change repeated unhelpful behaviors, considering ‘what, where, and how’ the client does what they do.
+These behaviors are often in the form of established habits and responses, both where the individual is consciously aware (such as sitting in a poor posture working on a laptop whilst on the sofa), and where they are not consciously aware (such as thumb sucking or nail-biting).

 Together with direct and indirect suggestions, a behavioral approach is often a therapist first line of response to many issues, working to establish or change a clients’ automatic or ‘conditioned’ response (this is where the client has learned to respond a certain way to a stimulus or trigger).
 For example, if a client is stressed at work, as soon as they sit down at their desk, they may start to tense their muscles.
 With hypnotherapy, this can be identified and a different response developed (cognitively) and reinforced (using hypnotic suggestion) to create a new behavior or ‘habitual response’.